usaid-cs/yesterday-i-learned/random.md

 - Reusable "cling film" can be made with beeswax.
 - [HEPA filters filter away stuff larger than 0.1 microns.](https://dengarden.com/cleaning/How-to-Get-Rid-of-Smoke-Smell) Carbon filters filter out stuff that is smaller.
 - Disneyland really only requires one day.
 Disneyworld needs like a week.
-- "Don't bother spending 400\$ on a door lock if you don't have a door that can't be kicked in."
 - Horses won't run into lines of soldiers with bayonets.
 - A "pantry" is a subset of closets specifically designed to store food and/or dishes.
 - Sea waves that cross each other in a [waffle pattern](https://www.reddit.com/r/Damnthatsinteresting/comments/a87jhv/a_cross_swell_is_formed_when_two_wave_systems/) are extremely dangerous.